SayantanKumar/clinical_concepts_EHR/README.md

 ## Domain-knowledge concepts and clinical outcome

 **Clinical outcome**: Our aim is to predict the risk(probability) of a patient’s death at each timestep within his/her stay in the ICU.
-At each timepoint within the patient’s ICU trajectory, the model predicts if the patient will die within the next 24 hours period.
-For example, if a patient stays within the ICU from t=0 to t=56 hours(death time) then the clinical outcome labels (ground truth) from t=0 to t=32 will be 0 (survival) and 1 (death) from t=32 onwards.
+At each timepoint within the patient’s ICU trajectory, the model predicts if the patient will die within the next 24 hours period (**Figure 2 left**).
+For example, if a patient stays within the ICU from t=0 to t=56 hours(death time) then the clinical outcome labels (ground truth) from t=0 to t=32 will be 0 (survival) and 1 (death) from t=32 onwards (**Figure 3**).

 **Domain-knowledge concepts**: Our proposed framework uses [Sequential Organ Failure Assessment (SOFA)](https://en.wikipedia.org/wiki/SOFA_score) organ-failure risk scores as high-level clinical concepts to explain patient mortality in the ICU.
-The six concepts in our model correspond to the organ-failure risk scores for each of the six organ systems: respiratory, cardiovascular, neurological hepatic, hematologic (coagulation) and renal systems.
-SOFA organ scores vary between 0-4 with high scores indicating severe organ system conditions.
+The six concepts in our model correspond to the organ-failure risk scores for each of the six organ systems:
+- respiratory
+- cardiovascular
+- neurological
+- hepatic
+- hematologic (coagulation)
+- renal systems.

-The SOFA organ scores satisfy the properties of clinical concepts since they are
+SOFA organ-specific scores vary between 0-4 with high scores indicating severe organ system conditions.
+The SOFA organ scores satisfy the properties of clinical concepts since they are:
 - **expert-knowledge driven**: well-validated metric used by clinicians to understand ICU mortality
 - **intermediate knowledge**: each organ-failure score is an aggregated assessment of clinical features
 - **high-level**: easier for human cognition since we are moving one level up from feature-level to organ level.

 Similar to the final clinical outcome, the predicted explanations are also anticipated longitudinal predictions.
-At each timestep, the model predicts anticipated organ-failure risk scores (maximum score within the next 24 hour window)
+At each timestep, the model predicts anticipated organ-failure risk scores (maximum score within the next 24 hour window) (**Figure 2 right**)

 ![concept](figures/ICU_temporal.png)